hoffmangroup/newmap/docs/source/commands.rst

 read/k-mer lengths that were found to be unique from the specified range.
 This can be useful as a guideline for future search ranges on other sequences.
-Notably if your the largest k-mer length found is much smaller than the maximum length and your minimum is larger than your (colon seperated) range, it signifies that the sequence has likely, but not guaranteed, to have been exhaustively searched.
+Notably if your the largest k-mer length found is much smaller than the maximum length and your minimum is larger than your (colon separated) range, it signifies that the sequence has likely, but not guaranteed, to have been exhaustively searched.